-The classic WordPress editor plugin has been published and maintained by the WordPress Contributors team with plans to be officially supported until at least 2022.
+The classic WordPress editor plugin has been published and maintained by the WordPress Contributors team with plans to be officially supported through 2022.

 The plugin makes it possible to completely disable Gutenberg and all of its new block editing functionalities.